borgbackup/borg/docs/development.rst

 Some guidance for contributors:

-- discuss about changes on github issue tracker, IRC or mailing list
+- discuss changes on the GitHub issue tracker, IRC or on the mailing list

 - make your PRs on the ``master`` branch (see `Branching Model`_ for details)